 Writ– A written court order directing a person to take, or refrain from taking, a certain act.

-341 hearing– In a bankruptcy proceeding, a meeting of creditors at which the debtor is questioned under oath by creditors, a trustee, an examiner, or the U.S. Trustee about his or her financial affairs.
+341 hearing– (Pronounced three-forty-one) In a bankruptcy proceeding, a meeting of creditors at which the debtor is questioned under oath by creditors, a trustee, an examiner, or the U.S. Trustee about his or her financial affairs.

 If you need help from an Arizona attorney then contact the Dunaway Law Group at 480-389-6529 or message us HERE.